 Staff witnesses Coston and Vinson sponsored an audit report that "reviewed the internal controls and management oversight of the nuclear projects underway at Progress Energy Florida."
 Witnesses Coston and Vinson stated "[t]he primary objective of this review was to document project key development, along with the organization, management, internal controls and oversight that PEF has in place or plans to employ for these projects."
-The only questions asked of these witnesses concerned the control of project schedule once the LNP combined operating license application (COLA) was filed with the NRC and oversight controls used for the CR3 Uprate project.
+The only questions asked of these witnesses concerned the control of project schedule once the LNP combined operating license application (COLA) was filed with the NRC and overall project costs.
+No party questioned the witnesses on project management, contracting, and oversight controls used for the CR3 Uprate project.
 We reviewed the management audit report to determine whether it contained support for a finding of imprudence and did not find any.